ybybzj/m-react/README.md

 ======
 mReact is a fork library of [Mithril](https://lhorie.github.io/mithril/getting-started.html), which is  a client-side Javascript MVC framework and provides a templating engine with a virtual DOM diff implementation for performant rendering, utilities for high-level modelling via functional composition, as well as support for routing and componentization.

-For people used to [React](https://facebook.github.io/react/)(by facebook), Mithril is just a little bit quirky.
-And sometimes, we just need a pure render engine with a virtual DOM diff implementation.
-React though is great, is too big for mobile site(around 80k by gzip).
+For people used to [React](https://facebook.github.io/react/)(by facebook), Mithril may feels a little bit quirky.
+And sometimes, I just need a pure render engine with a virtual DOM diff implementation.
+React is great, but is too big for mobile site(around 80k by gzip).

-Hence, here is the "mReact".
+Hence, here is the "mReact", a small React-like library, thanks to Mithril.
-* Only 7.7k by gzipped.
+* Only 8.6k by gzipped.
-* Similar usage to React, include lifecycle methods, createCompoenet factory method(similar to createClass)
+* Usage resembles React, include lifecycle methods, `createComponent` factory method(similar to `createClass`)
 * Support MSX syntax(similar to JSX) by using [MSX by Jonathan Buchanan](https://github.com/insin/msx)
-* Support Event Delegation(propperty name start with 'ev')
+* Support Event Delegation(attribute name starts with 'ev')
+* Support Server Rendering, and dom will be reserved properly during client code execution.

 Usage
 ------